bartolomej/my-website/content/blog/new-beginnings/index.md

-But nothing the copy said could convince her and so it didn’t take long until a few insidious Copy Writers ambushed her, made her drunk with [Longe and Parole](http://google.com) and dragged her into their agency, where they abused her for their projects again and again.
+But nothing the copy said could convince her and so it didn’t take long until a few insidious Copy Writers ambushed her, made her drunk with [Longe and Parole](http://google.com) and dragged her into their agency, where they abused her for their projectsList again and again.
 And if she hasn’t been rewritten, then they are still using her.

 > Far far away, behind the word mountains, far from the countries Vokalia and